Your money-making expert. Financial journalist, TV and radio personality.

 You’re usually paid cash in hand so you’ll need to sort out your own tax/National Insurance.
 You’ll need to register as self-employed – even if it’s just a summer job and you have other PAYE employment during the year.

 You may get an hourly or daily rate, but sometimes you’re paid according to how much you pick (e.g. you get a certain amount per kilo or pound).
 This system is called ‘piecework’ and can be fruitful for hard workers.

 Because this is typically seen as casual work, most farmers won’t offer a contract of employment or any perks like holiday or sick pay.

-Fruit picking is essentially manual labour and might not be suitable for everyone.
-So if you aren’t keen on physical work this won’t be for you.
+Fruit picking is manual labour and might not be suitable for everyone.
+So, if you aren’t keen on physical work this won’t be for you.
 If a bit of hard graft doesn’t scare you it’s a great way to stay fit whilst earning money, being outdoors and soaking up the sunshine.
-You will also meet new people many of whom come over to Britain for the summer months from different parts of Europe.
+You’ll also make new friends as you get to know your fellow fruit-pickers.

 Check local farms for work first and keep an eye out for vacancies in the local papers.
 Find a farmers’ market near you and ask about any jobs that are currently being advertised.

 Go to Picking Jobs where you can put in a search for fruit picking in Europe and see what’s available.
 Another useful website is Anywork Anywhere, which has a similar set up and can be used to search for all kinds of other seasonal jobs both here and abroad.

 Another good website is Employment4Students, which has loads of summer vacancies such as fruit-picking jobs.
 When you see a job that interests you, email the employer directly giving a few basic details about yourself and the dates you can do.

 You can also try these specific recruitment sites:

 Read about other people’s experiences of fruit picking here and take a look at this information about two big fruit growers in the UK to give you an idea of how it all works: